 Mistake #2: Seeming Long-Winded – If you give a long answer, it can seem like you don’t understand the concept and/or can’t give a succinct answer.
 Neither of those things reflects well on a prospective candidate.

 Mistake #3: Trying to Show off Your Knowledge – Let’s face it, the person sitting on the other side of the table in an interview has a huge leg up on you in most cases.
 They have likely been on the job for years and can run circles around you.
 If you try to show off how much you know, they will just take it to the next level.
 It’s nearly impossible to win this game.
+You definitely do not want to dive into the deep end of the pool with advanced concepts like Purchase Price Allocation.

 You’ll want to avoid these common mistakes at all costs.